Education • Practice • Safer Habits

 SMS / Text Phishing

-Delivery scams, account warnings, short links, “verify now” messages.
+Delivery scams, account warnings, short links, and “verify now” texts.

 High pressure